7 Tips for Measuring Your Workplace ROI

 Great workplace design isn’t created in a vacuum.

 Yes, there are plenty of brilliant designers and architects who can create an office masterpiece worthy of a Forbes or Fast Company photo spread.
-But if you want to create something truly useful for the company, smart design strategy starts with input from your people.
+But if you want to create something truly useful for the company, a smart design strategy starts with input from your people.

 Talk with the men and women who use those spaces every day.
 Ask questions.
 Start conversations.
 Conduct surveys, hold company-wide “town halls,” and launch pilot programs.
 Become an amateur detective and part-time investigative journalist.